Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to choose a small face yoga step for quiet bathroom routines" belongs in the blog because it explains the decision before the download.
-For "How to choose a small face yoga step for quiet bathroom routines", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "How to choose a small face yoga step for quiet bathroom routines", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Small step: quiet bathroom routines" belongs in the blog because it explains the decision before the download.
+For "Small step: quiet bathroom routines", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Small step: quiet bathroom routines", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway